 This is incredibly important to consider.
 At the end of the day, when this relationship is all said and done, will you be closer to your One Perfect Day?
 Or will you be further away?
 Will getting back together with this ex help you:

 - Form closer relationships with inspiring people?

 - Challenge yourself to be a better person?

 - Create the emotional freedom in your life necessary to discover your passions and desires?

 Even though you want to be in a relationship with your ex and you think they can change their ways, will being in a relationship with them help you become the best person possible?

 Even if the answer is yes to all seven previous questions, if being with this person doesn’t help you become the best version of yourself and reach your potential, then you’ll eventually grow to resent this person and this relationship.
 And that’s not fair to your ex or yourself.

-So before you do anything, before you let emotion take control and follow your heart to a place that feels right in the moment, stop for a second and consider what you’re really doing.
+So before you do anything, before you let emotion take control and follow your heart to a place that feels right

 Are you setting yourself up to resent this decision and this person?
 Or are you making a smart decision?

 Only you can say.
 So stop, think, and work out how to move your life forward.